jrosen48/utk-homepage/content/post/2022-07-05-new-chapter-data-representations-and-visualizations-in-educational-research/index.md

 With Ting Dai and Michael Lawson, I wrote a chapter on data visualization.
 It is fr the Routledge Encyclopedia of Education.
 We actually wrote this _a long_ time ago - way back in 2019!

-In the chapter, we reviewed research on data visualizations, shared example visualizatins, and provided R code to reproduce all of the graphs.
+In the chapter, we reviewed research on data visualizations, shared example visualizations, and provided R code to reproduce all of the graphs.

-The Encyclopedia was on o hold for awhile, and so we had to wait something we were proud to share.
+The Encyclopedia was on hold for awhile, and so we had to wait something we were proud to share.
 Thankfully, the chapter is available now.

 It is available as a PDF [here](/dai-et-al-2022-data-representations.pdf).